jlusPrivat/RAAM-WP/doc/serverCommands.md

 **Note, that any application using the RAAM server commands, partially or as a whole, must be licensed under GNU General Public License v3.0**

-## Pairing Client and Server
+## Establishing a connection
+### About TCP/BLE messages
+Following specifications describe both ways of communication.
+* TCP / BLE messages consist of Line-Feed (`\n`) terminated UTF-8 Character Strings (termination before HMAC).
+* Every TCP/BLE message is key-value based in form of: `key1="value1";key2="value2";` for every type of value.
+No key may be used more than once in a single message.
+* Only error messages do not come as key-value based messages.
+* Values containing a `"` character are prohibited and lead to the message being rejected.
+* Every Message has to have the 32 bytes of the HMAC (using sha256) appended in raw binary form.
+The HMAC is generated from the entire message, excluding only the HMAC itself.
+If the HMAC is wrong, "WRONG_HMAC" will be returned.
+This is optional, when debug mode is enabled.
+* Rejected messages will be fully ignored, unless a specific error message is returned.
+* Further rules regarding the messages must be extracted from the following section.

+### About QR Code for TCP connections
-When a client (like Smartphone) wants to connect to a server (like Windows PC), it has to retrieve the information needed to connect as an authenticated client.
+When a client (like Smartphone) wants to connect to a server using TCP (like Windows PC), it has to retrieve the information needed to connect as an authenticated client.
-It is easiest to get those information through scanning the qr code.
+It is easiest to get those information through scanning the QR code.
 Alternatively a client should provide an interface to manually input these data.
 The client can then save those connection information and use them to connect at any time.

-### Reading the QR Code
 Any suitable error correction level is allowed.
 The QR Code contains these information in this exact order.
 * Server ID (Null terminated ascii character string; Max 25 characters; RegEx: [a-zA-Z][a-zA-Z0-9 _\-]{1,23}[a-zA-Z0-9])